Economically High-Order Unstructured-Grid Methods: Clarification and Efficient FSR Schemes: Forms of Conservation Law and Discretizations

 The so-called UMUSCL scheme of Burg \cite{burg_umuscl:AIAA2005-4999}, which is called here UMUSCL-Burg, belongs to this category as the numerical solution is stored as point values at nodes and source terms are integrated over a dual control volume.
 However, the flux integral is approximated by the edge-based quadrature \cite{nishikawa_liu_source_quadrature:jcp2017} (i.e., one-point quadrature; see Figure \ref{fig:stencil_EB}) and therefore it cannot be high-order even on regular grids.
 Note also that the edge-based flux quadrature loses linear exactness for non-simplex-element grids unless they are regular; therefore even second-order accuracy will be lost on such grids \cite{nishikawa:AIAA2010,DiskinThomas:ANM2010,diskin_thomas:AIAA2012-0609}.
-In one dimension, it is equivalent to the QUICK scheme and therefore achieves third-order accuracy as demonstrated by Burg for a steady problem.
+In one dimension, it is equivalent to the QUICK scheme and therefore achieves third-order accuracy as demonstrated by Burg for a steady problem \cite{burg_umuscl:AIAA2005-4999}.

-For the same reason as in the MUSCL scheme, third-order accuracy cannot be achieved in multi-dimensions even with the consistent time-derivative treatment as in the deconvolution method.
-If desired, one may develop economical methods by applying the techniques of Refs.\cite{FVWENO:JSC2014,FVWENO:AMC2016,TamakiImamura:CF2017,Tamaki_PhDThesis2018} to point-valued solutions.
+For the same reason as in the MUSCL scheme, third-order accuracy cannot be achieved with a single numerical flux per face in multi-dimensions even with the consistent time-derivative treatment as in the deconvolution method.
+For Cartesian grids, one may be able to develop economical high-order methods by deriving high-order solution and flux reconstruction formulas, similar to those in Refs.\cite{FVWENO:JSC2014,FVWENO:AMC2016,TamakiImamura:CF2017,Tamaki_PhDThesis2018}, designed for point-valued solutions instead of cell-averaged solutions.